AggieSportsAnalytics/scoreboard/README.md

-### 🏁 A Personal Scoreboard with Custom Statsitics for Basketball Games
+### 🏁 A Scoreboard with Custom Statsitics for Basketball Games

 The <b>Adaptive Scoreboard Appliance (ASA)</b> combines hardware and software to provide the ultimate basketball viewing experience.
 The ASA utilizes a Raspberry Pi and Streamlit interface to provide real-time, custom statsitics to basketball fans.
 Other features include a dual-screen setup with retro LED display and 3-D printed enclosure.
 <br></br>
 The ASA brings basketball fans together, allowing them to connect with the game at a deeper level than possible before.
 It features games from all leages, all levels, and all countries.
-Ultimately, the ASA is the first smart home device for the diehard sports fan.
+Ultimately, the ASA is the <i>first smart home device for the diehard sports fan</i>.
 <br></br>
 During this project, we took a heavily product-based approach during development.
-Accordingly, we made a commercial for the ASA, which you can watch <b><a href="https://youtu.be/1Y4P4fZu2cw" target="_blank">here</a>!</b>
+Accordingly, we made a commercial for the ASA, which you can watch <b><a href="https://youtu.be/1Y4P4fZu2cw" target="_blank">here 🎥</a>!</b>
 <br></br>

 # 🔑 Key Features